jlas1/Klicky-Probe/README.md

 There are no need for supports, recommended settings are 4 perimeters/top/bottom, 13% infill.

 The probe dock is mounted on the gantry, allowing it to be use as a Z endstop if desired (i use it that way).

-There are gantry extrusion mounts, one fixed to be used on the AB and another that has some variance for other toolheads.
+There are two gantry extrusion mounts possible:
+- one fixed to be used on the AB with MGN12 or MGN9
+- one that has some variance for other toolheads.

 It is not necessary any soldering, the AB mount wires are connected with pressure from the magnets and the probe microswitch connectors are also press-fit on the magnets.
 <p float="left">
   <img src="/Photos/probe_v1_underside.jpg" width="350" />
   <img src="/Photos/AB_Mount_wiring_complete.jpg" width="350" />